 Castle Peak Avalanche: Criminal Negligence Probe Signals Massive Wrongful Death Potential—Lessons for Tahoe Skiers

 The group was led by Blackbird Mountain Guides, a Truckee-based outfit.
 Three of the guides died alongside six of their clients.
-The victims came largely from the Bay Area—Marin, San Francisco, and surrounding communities.
+The victims came largely from the Bay Area — Marin, San Francisco, and surrounding communities.
 Investigators are now asking a hard question: does the conduct of the guides and their company constitute criminal negligence?
+As a San Francisco wrongful death attorney who represents Bay Area families, I am following this case closely.

 What Happened at Castle Peak